Kirtanananda Swami: Bibliography

 Kīrtanānanda Swami authored two dozen published books, some of which were translated and published in Gujarati, German, French and Spanish editions.
 Some books attributed to him and published in his name were actually written by volunteer ghostwriters.
-Kīrtanānanda Swami's former disciple, Henry Doktorski, is currently working on a ten-volume biography of his former spiritual master and a history of the New Vrindaban Community.
-To date, seven volumes have been published.
+Kīrtanānanda Swami's former disciple, Henry Doktorski, has completed a ten-volume biography of his former spiritual master and a history of the New Vrindaban Community.

+The Swami Bhaktipada Archives, which includes personal correspondence, books, magazine, sound recordings, and other memorabilia, are protected for posterity at the West Virginia & Regional History Center, a division of West Virginia University in Morgantown, West Virginia.